hpi-swa/Gramada/README.md

 ### Build your Own
 1. Get [Squeak 5.0 or later](http://www.squeak.org)
-2. Load [Metacello](https://github.com/dalehenrich/metacello-work).
+2. Load [Metacello](https://github.com/Metacello/metacello).
 To speed up the process you can also get a prebuild Vivide image from the Vivide repository.
-3. Execute the following script to install Gramada
+3. Execute the following script to install Gramada:

 ````Smalltalk
 Metacello new